- 01. The History of Latin: The Origins of the Language

 However, if you’ve studied both languages, you’ll have noticed that they’re quite different to one another.

 How did Latin turn into Italian over the years?
 Why did Latin change so much and become the Italian we know today?
+When did people stop speaking Latin - and why?
 Discover the history of learning Italian with us.

 It turns out that a lot can happen over the course of 2,000 years.
 Hopefully, this article should have the answers you’re looking for.